NaimKabir/RoboND-Kinematics-Project/writeup_template.md

 With this new set of joint origins, and the **important assumption that the Z-axis for each joint's reference frame is its axis of rotation**, we can derive the following some DH parameters.

-Starting with joint 1, we can see that its Z is coincident with the base axis, so twist angles between the two are 0 as are the link lengths.
+Starting with Joint 1, we can see that its Z-axis is coincident with the base axis, so twist angles between the two are 0 as are the link lengths.
 However, the X-axes for both are offset by 0.75.
 It's angle of rotation will be the variable θ<sub>1</sub>.

 Joint 2: Remembering that the Z-axis is actually shooting into the page (the axis of this joint's rotation), we can see that the Z<sub>1</sub> would have had to rotate clockwise about X<sub>1</sub> by 90° to match Z<sub>2</sub>, making its twist angle -90°.
 The Z's are also offset by Joint 2's positional change along the GLOBAL X-axis (to the right of the image), a link length of 0.35.
 There is no offset between X<sub>1</sub> and X<sub>2</sub> however, so the d<sub>2</sub> is 0.
 The angle of the joint here is a little tricky: it starts off with a 90° offset between X<sub>1</sub> and X<sub>2</sub> (X<sub>2</sub> is shooting upward along the global Rviz Z-axis).
 Because of this, any additional counterclockwise turn will 'eat' into this inital 90°.
-Thus the angle of joint 2 cant be described as the variable: θ<sub>2</sub> - 90°.
+Thus the angle of joint 2 can be described as the variable: θ<sub>2</sub> - 90°.

 We can follow this same kind of spatial reasoning for each of the joints, finally compiling the table below: